 “Oh,” the stakeholder says.
 “If it doesn’t integrate with Oracle, we can’t use it.”

 With so much competition out there, and buyers who seem to have less time than ever to dedicate to your pitch, a more nuanced approach to information gathering is crucial.
 How else to cut through the noise and target your message?
-In the latest installment of our playbook series, our team of Emissaries — made up of marketing buyers from some of the world’s biggest companies — shared some insights on what you should be looking for, why Googling alone isn’t enough, and how you can use insider knowledge to build a more effective sales pitch.
+In the latest installment of our playbook series, our team of Emissaries — made up of marketing buyers from some of the world’s biggest companies — shared some insights on what you should be looking for, why Googling alone isn’t enough, and how you can use insider knowledge to build a more effective market research sales pitch.

 The basics are still the best place to start.